 Paramedic education began in the Department of Emergency Care & Rescue at Weber State University (WSU) in the mid-1970s.
 It was the first paramedic program in Utah and one of the earliest in the nation.
 In 2017, the department name changed to Emergency Healthcare (EH).
 The paramedic program continues to provide Utah and the Intermountain West with the highest commitment to prehospital emergency care education.

-WSU's paramedic program was initially JRC accredited in 1984, and in 2011, the program was site visited for its sixth CoAEMSP re-accreditation for which it received no citations and numerous superlative comments.
+WSU's paramedic program was initially JRC accredited in 1984, and in December of 2018, the program was site visited for its seventh CoAEMSP re-accreditation for which it received no citations and numerous superlative comments.
 The EH department provides courses in EMT, Paramedic, and selected continuing education courses including Tactical EMS and Critical Care Transport.
 The department also offers an associate’s degree in Paramedic Studies, and a bachelor's degree in Emergency Healthcare Sciences.

 Weber's paramedic program initially, and traditionally, provided EMS education for fire and EMS agencies along the Wasatch Front.
 Prior to 2002, 90 percent of all students were agency sponsored in both time and pay.
 Agency students generally sought a paramedic certificate.
 Since that time, fiscal crunches in most EMS agencies and fire departments have led to a decrease in the number of agency students being sent or sponsored for paramedic training.